ianmabie/appbot-review-display-dash/replit.md

 - **Trade-off**: Changed from real-time to hourly updates (sufficient for review monitoring)

 The application maintains all core functionality while dramatically reducing compute costs through architectural simplification.

+## Deployment Configuration (August 13, 2025)

+### Fixed Issues
+- **Added eventlet dependency**: Required for Gunicorn deployment compatibility (v0.24.1+)
+- **Worker Class Configuration**: Deployment uses eventlet worker class in .replit file

+### Deployment Recommendations
+For optimal deployment on Replit:
+1. **Use sync worker class** for better compatibility (change `--worker-class eventlet` to `--worker-class sync` in deployment configuration)
+2. **Eventlet dependency** is now included to support existing eventlet configurations
+3. **Alternative command**: `gunicorn main:app -b 0.0.0.0:5000 -w 1 --worker-class sync` for manual deployment

+### Configuration Notes
+- The .replit file contains deployment configuration but cannot be modified programmatically
+- If deployment fails with eventlet errors, manually change the worker class to "sync" in the deployment settings
+- The application works with both sync and eventlet workers, but sync is more reliable